sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 ---
-That's the end of this lab.
+That's the end of this exercise.

-In this lab you provisioned a RDS database in a container and connected the application to it.
+In this exercise you provisioned a RDS database in a container and connected the application to it.